yashagarwal342/cell-identification-ML/README.md

 - **`models_code/HOGRGB_KNN_RF/`**:

   - **`hogrgb_knn_rf.ipynb`**:
-    - **Purpose**: Utilizes HOG-RGB features for binary classification (tumor vs. non-tumor).
-HOG features are extracted from each color channel of 100x100 pixel images.
-These features are then used to train K-Nearest Neighbors (KNN) and Random Forest (RF) classifiers with a 4-fold cross-validation strategy.
-GridSearchCV is used for KNN to find the optimal `k`.
+    - **Purpose**: Performs binary classification of tumor vs. non-tumor using HOG-RGB features.
+First, HOG features for each color channel are extracted from 100x100 pixel centered data.
+These features are then fed into K-Nearest Neighbors (KNN) and Random Forest (RF) classifiers.
+A 4-fold cross-validation strategy is employed, and performance is evaluated on the same data.
+For KNN, GridSearchCV is used to determine the optimal number of neighbors `k`.
-    - **Usage**: Run in a Jupyter environment. `IMAGE_DIR` (centered training data) path needs to be set.
-The notebook computes features, then trains and evaluates both classifiers.
+    - **Usage**: Run in a Jupyter environment. `IMAGE_DIR` (pointing to centered training data) needs to be set.
+It is preset in the code but may require manual adjustment if the file location changes or the file is not found.
+The notebook will compute HOG-RGB features, then train and evaluate both classifiers.

 - **`models_code/InceptionV3/`**:

   - **`inceptionv3_train_4_models_on_centered_data.ipynb`**:
-    - **Purpose**: Trains four independent InceptionV3 models on centered data using 4-fold cross-validation.
-In each fold, one quadrant's data is the test set, and the remaining three are merged for training.
+    - **Purpose**: Trains four independent InceptionV3 models on 100x100 pixel centered data using a 4-fold cross-validation method.
+In each fold, data from one quadrant is used as the test set, and data from the remaining three quadrants are merged for training.
+Four different models are obtained.
-    - **Usage**: Run in a Jupyter environment. `base_dir` (pointing to 4-fold stratified data) needs to be set.
-Input image size is 299x299.
-Generates `.h5` model files for each fold.
+    - **Usage**: Run in a Jupyter environment. `base_dir` needs to be set to point to the directory containing the 4-fold stratified data.
+It is preset in the code but may require manual adjustment if the file location changes or the file is not found.
+After running all code, .h5 model files for each fold will be generated.
   - **`inceptionv3_create_final_model.ipynb`**:
-    - **Purpose**: Trains a final InceptionV3 model.
-10% of data from each quadrant is reserved for final validation.
-The remaining 90% from all quadrants is merged for training.
+    - **Purpose**: Trains a final InceptionV3 model using 100x100 pixel centered data.
+First, 10% of the data from each quadrant is reserved as a final validation set.
+Then, the remaining 90% of data from all quadrants is merged to train this model.
-    - **Usage**: Run in a Jupyter environment. `base_dir` needs to be set.
-Input image size is 299x299.
-Generates the final `.h5` model file.
+    - **Usage**: Run in a Jupyter environment. `base_dir` needs to be set to point to the directory containing the 4-fold stratified data.
+It is preset in the code but may require manual adjustment if the file location changes or the file is not found.
+After running all code, the final .h5 model file will be generated.

 - **`models_code/ResNet50/`**:

   - **`resnet50.ipynb`**:
-    - **Purpose**: Trains four independent ResNet50 models on centered data using 4-fold cross-validation (train on 3 quadrants, test on 1).
-Input image size is typically 224x224.
+    - **Purpose**: Trains four independent ResNet50 models on 100x100 pixel centered data using a 4-fold cross-validation method.
+In each fold, data from one quadrant is used as the test set, and data from the remaining three quadrants are merged for training.
+Four different models are obtained.
-    - **Usage**: Open in a Jupyter environment and execute cells. `TRAIN_DATA_DIR` (centered training data) and `TEST_DATA_DIR` (uncentered test data) paths need to be set.
-Generates `.h5` model files for each fold.
+    - **Usage**: Open in a Jupyter environment and execute notebook cells sequentially. `TRAIN_DATA_DIR` (pointing to centered training data) and `TEST_DATA_DIR` (pointing to uncentered test data) need to be set.
+These are preset in the code but may require manual adjustment if file locations change or files are not found.
+After running all code, .h5 model files for each fold will be generated.

 - **`models_code/VGG16/`**:

   - **`centered_train_uncenter_test_VGG16.ipynb`**:
-    - **Purpose**: Trains four independent VGG16 models using 4-fold cross-validation.
-In each fold, the model is trained on centered image data from three quadrants and tested on uncentered image data from the remaining quadrant.
-Input image size is typically 224x224.
+    - **Purpose**: Trains four independent VGG16 models on 100x100 pixel centered data using 4-fold cross-validation.
+In each fold, data from one quadrant is used as the test set, and data from the remaining three quadrants are merged for training.
+Four different models are obtained.
     - **Usage**: Run in a Jupyter environment.
 Paths for `train_folder_Q1` to `train_folder_Q4` (for centered training data) and `test_folder_Q1` to `test_folder_Q4` (for uncentered test data) need to be set.
 Generates `.h5` model files for each fold.

 - **`models_code/VGG19/`**:

   - **`VGG19_train_4_models_on_centered_data.ipynb`**:
-    - **Purpose**: Trains four independent VGG19 models on centered data using 4-fold cross-validation.
+    - **Purpose**: Trains four independent VGG19 models on 100x100 pixel centered data using a 4-fold cross-validation method.
+In each fold, data from one quadrant is used as the test set, and data from the remaining three quadrants are merged for training.
+Four different models are generated.
-    - **Usage**: Run in a Jupyter environment. `base_dir` (4-fold stratified data) needs to be set.
-Input image size is typically 224x224.
-Generates `.h5` model files for each fold.
+    - **Usage**: Run in a Jupyter environment. `base_dir` needs to be set to point to the directory containing the 4-fold stratified data.
+It is preset in the code but may require manual adjustment if the file location changes or the file is not found.
+After running all code, .h5 model files for each fold will be generated.
   - **`VGG19_create_final_model.ipynb`**:
-    - **Purpose**: Trains a final VGG19 model, potentially reserving a portion of data from each quadrant for validation and merging the rest for training.
+    - **Purpose**: Trains a final VGG19 model using 100x100 pixel centered data.
+Similar to the final model training for InceptionV3, this notebook may reserve a portion of data from each quadrant as a final validation set and then merge the remaining data to train this model.
-    - **Usage**: Run in a Jupyter environment. `base_dir` needs to be set.
-Input image size is typically 224x224.
-Generates the final `.h5` model file.
+    - **Usage**: Run in a Jupyter environment. `base_dir` needs to be set to point to the directory containing the 4-fold stratified data.
+It is preset in the code but may require manual adjustment if the file location changes or the file is not found.
+After running all code, the final .h5 model file will be generated.

+- **`models_code/evaluate_model_on_uncentered.ipynb`**:

+  - **Purpose**: This Jupyter Notebook is used to evaluate the performance of pre-trained models on uncentered image data.
+It can load specified model files and perform predictions and evaluations against the uncentered test dataset, thereby understanding the model's generalization ability on images closer to real-world scenarios (without pre-processing alignment).
+  - **Usage**: Open and execute this notebook in a Jupyter environment.
+You need to ensure that the correct model file path (usually an `.h5` file) and the path to the uncentered test data are specified.
+The notebook will output relevant evaluation metrics such as accuracy, confusion matrix, etc.

+    **Note**: Only the 4-fold cross-validation models for InceptionV3, ResNet50, VGG16, and VGG19 will be evaluated in this file.
+SimpleCNN and HOG_KNN_RF also complete their evaluations within their respective training model files.

 **General Usage Instructions (for `.ipynb` files):**

 1. Ensure your Python environment has all necessary libraries installed (e.g., `tensorflow`, `keras`, `scikit-learn`, `matplotlib`, `numpy`, `pandas`, `torch`, `torchvision`, `skimage`, etc.).
 2. Start Jupyter Notebook or JupyterLab.
 3. Navigate to the appropriate directory (`DELIVERABLES/` or subfolders under `DELIVERABLES/models_code/`).
-4. Open the respective `.ipynb` file.
+4. Open the corresponding `.ipynb` file.
-5. Follow the instructions and execute the code cells sequentially.
-This typically involves loading data, preprocessing, feature extraction, model training, or evaluation.
+5. Follow the instructions and execute the code cells in the notebook sequentially.
+Typically, you will need to load data, then perform pre-processing, feature extraction, model training, or evaluation.
-6. Verify that dataset paths and relevant constants are correctly configured in each notebook.
+6. Ensure that dataset paths and relevant constants are correctly configured in the notebook.

 ### 5. Project Data (`projectdata/`)